PurveshShinde/Monthly-Expense-tracker/README.md

 The total expenses and monthly breakdown are displayed at the top of the page.

 Future Improvements
-User authentication: Add login/logout functionality so that multiple users can track their expenses.
+User Authentication: Add login/logout functionality so that multiple users can track their expenses.

 Data Persistence: Use a database like SQLite or MySQL instead of a JSON file for better scalability.